mlflow/mlflow/docs/source/llms/openai/guide/index.rst

 - Completions
 - Embeddings

+If streaming is enabled on chat completions and completions, the output artifact will contain all streaming chunks as a list of JSON objects.

 Note that async clients like `openai.AsyncOpenAI()` are not supported for autologging.

 Below is an example script that logs the model, inputs and outputs.